Deirdre18/dumpdinners-recipe-app/README.md

 - I had hoped to add flask messaging for users who want to delete a recipe they added, with a 'danger' message (ie) "Do you really want to delete this message, as this action is irreversible?".
 Unfortunately I did not get time to do this.
 - I had hoped to improve my search button feature to allow for searching recipes by category (ie) to have category options for searching (vegetarian, chicken, meat, french cusine, desert, fish).
 However, again there wasn't time to do this, as I approach the submit deadline for this project.
 - Had hoped to add a 'back button' to web pages, and not sure if I will have time to do so, to increase ease of navigation.
 The website is easy to navigate however.
-- Was a little disappointed in testing on mobile devices to find images skewed to the left on certain smaller mobile devices, although the full images do show and are responsive.
+- Was a little disappointed in testing on mobile devices to find images skewed to the left on certain mobile devices, however not on others.
 I did intend to fix this by adding media queries, but as deadline to submit is within next day or so, I am not sure if I will get around to this.
 - Similarily to above, I had hoped to add an 'About Page' detailing the idea behind DumpDinners website and contact page, but again time is limited.
 - Recipes are displayed showing ingredients and methods in paragraph format, separated by bullet points, rather than on single lines.
 I used - 'pre-wrap': 'normal' for this.
 Ideally I would've preferred that the contents of the recipe were listed singularly but I had a lot of work to do developing the website, and I didn't focus too much on this aspect.
 My main purpose was to build a website that looked and felt good to use, and was functional, even if only basic functions.
 The important thing I remembered was that functions like CRUD could be carried out with minimum of ease.
 - Login security features was handled by importing 'from werkzeug.security import generate_password_hash, check_password_hash'.
 However I did not install flask bycrypt, so users could create any password and didn't have to be composed of numbers/special characters/letters, etc.